The get lit team

 AMANDA PITTMAN is the Finance & Operations Director at Get Lit.
 She oversees large and small inner-workings of the organization under Executive Director Diane Lane and Chief Financial Officer Karen Williams Redman, including event design and construction, budget and payroll, and human relations.
 Amanda is a proud native of Raleigh, North Carolina, and she is passionate about her dog Kolby (also known as the “office dog”), craft beer, and teen literacy!
 She is a graduate of the University of North Carolina’s prestigious journalism program, but she has dedicated her professional life to the maintenance and growth of small businesses.
 Prior to Get Lit, Amanda worked as the Director of Operations for HH Fremer, an architecture firm in Santa Monica, and for Raleigh-based forensics retailer S.A.F.E.
 Source.
 She is applying her corporate experience to carefully and effectively manage daily goings-on at Get Lit, and she is exhilarated by the work that Get Lit does inspiring and educating local youth.

-VERONIKA SHULMAN is the Marketing & Communications Manager for Get Lit.
-She oversees communications and content strategy and manages thoughtful partnerships with other LA organizations and companies for the Get Lit Players.
-She edits all internal and public-facing documents, including Simon & Schuster’s Get Lit Rising, and she is a producer on Get Lit’s upcoming album.
-She also manages all of Get Lit’s graphic and web design.
+VERONIKA SHULMAN is the Content & Communications Manager for Get Lit.
+She oversees all content strategy and manages thoughtful partnerships with other LA organizations, as well as collaborations & commissions for the Get Lit Players.
+She is the chief editor for all internal and public-facing documents, including Simon & Schuster’s Get Lit Rising, and she is a producer on Get Lit’s album, Rise.
+She also liaises with Get Lit’s designers, photographers, and public relations consultants to create a cohesive brand.
 A Los Angeles native, Veronika studied art history at Wellesley College and abroad for a year at Oxford University in the UK.
-She has since worked with marketing for WriteGirl, Creed Strategic Imaging, and more.
-She is thrilled to make Get Lit her work home, and she is at heart a huge music and theatre nerd.
-Let’s talk about Lin-Manuel Miranda.
+She has since worked with communications for WriteGirl, Creed Strategic Imaging, and more.
+She is thrilled to make Get Lit her work home, and she is at heart a huge music and theatre nerd…she is finally writing a play.
+But first let’s talk about Lin-Manuel Miranda.

 PAUL MABON is Manager of Arts Education for Get Lit.
 He operates the Saturday workshop classes open to all high school age students and coaches his own team, “Literate.”
 He also assists with school visits and event coordination.
 Paul is a committed scholar of classical Shakespearean sonnets and ballads.
 As a college student, he won numerous national poetry competitions that allowed him to present his work before poetry legends.
 After winning individual poetry slam competitions, in 2008 he was selected to travel with Da Poetry Lounge to compete in the (NPS) National Poetry Slam.
 Since the early 90′s Paul has been working professionally with high-school students in classrooms and auditoriums lecturing, mentoring, and coaching.
 He has the unique ability connect with kids through their poetry in a way that develops their poetic voice and also truly builds their confidence.
 Paul’s work has been seen on NBC’s ‘It’s Showtime at the Apollo,’ HBO’s ‘Russell Simmons Presents Def Poetry’ Season V, and TV-one’s ‘Verses and Flow’ Season III.